babel/babel/README.md

 When run in a CommonJS (node.js) or AMD environment, exported values appear in the interfaces exposed by the individual files, as usual.
-When loaded in the browser without any kind of module management, a single global object `acorn` will be defined, and all the exported properties will be added to that.
+When loaded in the browser (Acorn works in any JS-enabled browser more recent than IE5) without any kind of module management, a single global object `acorn` will be defined, and all the exported properties will be added to that.

 ### acorn.js